-The Project Gutenberg EBook The Theory of Numbers, by Robert D. Carmichael This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
-You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.net Title: The Theory of Numbers Author: Robert D. Carmichael Release Date: October 10, 2004 [EBook #13693] Language: English Character set encoding: TeX START OF THIS PROJECT GUTENBERG EBOOK THE THEORY OF NUMBERS Produced by David Starner, Joshua Hutchinson, John Hagerson, and the Project Gutenberg On-line Distributed Proofreading Team.
-MATHEMATICAL MONOGRAPHS EDITED BY MANSFIELD MERRIMAN AND ROBERT S. WOODWARD.
+The Project Gutenberg EBook of The Theory of Numbers, by Robert D. Carmichael

+This eBook is for the use of anyone anywhere in the United States and most other parts of the world at no cost and with almost no restrictions whatsoever.
+You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.org.
+If you are not located in the United States, you will have to check the laws of the country where you are located before using this eBook.

+Title: The Theory of Numbers

+Author: Robert D. Carmichael

+Release Date: October 10, 2003 [eBook #13693]

+Revised Date: December 23, 2021

+Language: English

+Character set encoding: TeX

+\\\ START OF THIS PROJECT GUTENBERG EBOOK THE THEORY OF NUMBERS \\\

+Produced by David Starner, Joshua Hutchinson, John Hagerson.
+Revised by Richard Tonsing $\,$

+MATHEMATICAL MONOGRAPHS

+###

+No. 13.